 Whether you have non-registered investments, registered investments or both, remember to review these accounts before the end of the year.

 If you have non-registered investments with unrealized capital losses, you may want to consider a strategy referred to as "tax loss selling”.
-Realized capital losses must first be applied against capital gains realized this year and can help individuals stay under the $250,000 annual limit If the capital losses exceed the current year recognized capital gains, they can be carried back to offset net capital gains realized in any of the three previous years (or forward indefinitely).
-Keep in mind this means that if you paid taxes on any net capital gains in 2021, realizing net capital losses in 2024 is your last chance to recover some of those taxes.
+Realized capital losses must first be applied against capital gains realized this year.
+If the capital losses exceed the current year recognized capital gains, they can be carried back to offset net capital gains realized in any of the three previous years (or carried forward indefinitely).
+Keep in mind this means that if you paid taxes on any net capital gains in 2022, realizing net capital losses in 2025 is your last chance to recover some of those taxes.

 If tax loss selling is something you are considering, it’s important to be aware of a complicated set of tax rules that can potentially deny those capital losses.
 These rules are called the “superficial loss rules.”
 You can find more information on the superficial loss rules and tax loss selling here.
 Lastly, if you are considering this approach, we encourage you to speak with your accountant to ensure any losses you trigger can be claimed as intended.

-If you are considering selling a non-registered investment that has an unrealized capital gain, you could delay the sale of the investment until the new year to defer the taxes on the capital gain one year.
-Although this may be beneficial from a tax perspective if you anticipate your marginal tax rate will be no higher than this year, you also need to consider your investment objectives in considering this option.
+If you are considering selling a non-registered investment that has an unrealized capital gain, you could consider delaying the sale of the investment until the new year to defer the taxes on the capital gain one year.
+Although this may be beneficial from a tax perspective if you anticipate your marginal tax rate will not be higher than this year, you also need to consider your investment objectives in evaluating this option.

-You may alternatively be considering making a charitable donation before the end of the year to take advantage of the charitable donation tax credit for 2024.
+You may be thinking of making a charitable donation before the end of the year to take advantage of the charitable donation tax credit for 2025.
 If you have non-registered marketable securities (including mutual funds) with unrealized capital gains, you should consider using those investments to make an in-kind donation to the charity.
 You will receive a charitable donation tax receipt equal to the market value of the investment and the capital gain triggered by the donation will be exempt from tax.
+Donating the non-registered investment with the largest ratio of gain to market value would optimize the tax result.

 Note that significant changes to the alternative minimum tax (AMT) system came into effect on January 1, 2024, including increasing the capital gains inclusion rate and decreasing the charitable donation credit in the AMT calculation.
 Although these changes will affect individuals in higher tax brackets, they should be considered when making decisions related to realizing significant capital gains or making larger charitable donations.
 You should discuss the AMT changes with your IG Advisor and your tax advisor when considering these strategies.